 Apple cider vinegar is an important part of this avocado mayo recipe.
 It provides a bit of tang that helps balance out the creaminess of the avocado.

 You could probably use distilled white vinegar as a substitute.
 Don't use any other vinegar though - all the wine vinegars and balsamic varieties will change the taste too much.

-I also added a little bit of dijon mustard.
-You can use a really spicy or robust one if you want it to have a little more bite.
+I also added a little bit of Dijon mustard.
+If you only have a spicy or stone-ground robust mustard on hand, use that if you want it to have a little more bite.

-Add some fresh minced garlic next!
-Trust me, fresh garlic is much better than garlic powder, but you can use garlic powder instead if that’s all you have.
+Some fresh minced garlic is a must!
+Trust me, fresh garlic is much better than garlic powder, but you can use garlic powder instead if that's all you have.

-For the fresh lemon juice, you can use jarred lemon juice or fresh-squeeze juice – they are both perfect.
+For the lemon juice, you can use either the bottled stuff or fresh-squeeze your own - they both work interchangeably in this recipe.

 Please note: Check out the recipe card at the bottom for a full list of ingredients used to make this low carb recipe.

 - Even though you don't necessarily need to use a food processor, I found that it makes the entire process so much easier.
 Just put them all in the machine, turn it on, and let it do its magic!